 And apparently, she could: “A lot of acne is hormonal, or systemic,” Auth explains.
 “If you’re working on acne, you might not have any needles in your face at all.
 There are points throughout the body that are known to promote hormonal balance or to benefit the skin in some way.”

 So we got right to it.
-I lay down on a cushy, heated table (similar to the kind you lie on for a normal facial) with a Turkish towel draped over me, and Auth started with a few spritzes of Helichrysum spray (an herb known for its anti-inflammatory and anti-bacterial properties) over my face.
+I lay down on a cushy, heated table (similar to the kind you lie on for a normal facial) with a Turkish towel draped over me, and Auth started with a few spritzes of helichrysum spray (an herb known for its anti-inflammatory and antibacterial properties) over my face.

 Then, she placed a few whisper-thin needles in my forehead, along my jawline, on the sides of my nose and, to help with acne, a couple of points in my ankles and just below the knee, as well as on my wrists and between my thumb and forefinger.
 On a pain scale of 1-10, I put waxing at an 8, extractions at a 7 and plucking one eyebrow hair at a 4.
 Acupuncture needle insertion is a 1.
 And once it is in there, you really do not feel it at all, nor do you need to do anything.
 You just lie there for a while as the needles stimulate nerve points within your body’s fascial system, which in turn send signals to your brain, which releases various hormones, endorphins and enkephalins that help with a variety of ailments, from pain to inflammation and nausea.

 At WTHN, you have the option of pairing acupuncture with LED light therapy, another proven collagen-boosting and skin-healing practice.
 “Your skin cells turn the light energy into cellular energy, and so the cells start producing lots of collagen and elastin,” Auth says.
 “Coupled with the acupuncture, there are great results.”
-You’re effectively doubling-up on increasing circulation, which leaves you with an instant glow.
+You are effectively doubling-up on increasing circulation, which leaves you with an instant glow.

 She placed protective covers over my eyes and the LED panel over my face, which rested probably six inches above my nose and, through the pinpricks of the eye covers, looked kind of like one of those technicolor light-up ceilings in a limo.
 Lots of little tiny points of blue and red lights.
 Then she placed a little buzzer in my hand that I could press if anything felt off or I needed something, asked if I wanted to do a guided meditation (why not?) and left me there for 30 minutes, listening to Auth’s recorded instructions to breathe in and out over ambient-spacey sounds created by sound therapist Nate Martinez (kind of like… Spa House music, if that existed, but without a beat).

 And that was it!
 She came back, removed all of the needles, did another round of helichrysum spray, then used a facial roller to help it penetrate into the skin.
-I walked out (resisting the wellness wall once again) with not quite that cleaned-out, tingly-fresh feeling of a facial, but a more subtle glow.
+I walked out (resisting the wellness wall once again) with not quite that cleaned-out, the tingly-fresh feeling of a facial, but a more subtle glow.
 Like I was just extraordinarily well-rested and well-moisturized.
 Also, I felt super calm.
 Turns out if you lie down for 45 minutes with your eyes closed, breathing deeply on a warm bed, it is impossible not to be relaxed.

 So I am a convert.
 Would I suggest it if you needed a really good, blackhead-destroying cleanout?
 Probably not.
 But I think I will use it in conjunction with my sort-of quarterly (OK, semi-annually … OK, completely random) facial schedule.
 It is enjoyable, accessible and effective.
 I have already booked my next appointment.